 AC Making Clicking Noise While Running: If the air conditioner sounds like it’s making a repetitive clicking noise that gradually gets faster as the unit powers up it could be a small obstruction.
 Think of a card in the spoke of a bike wheel.
 If there is an obstruction like a stick bumping up against the fan, it will cause a clicking sound.
 Sometimes the AC fan can become loose in its mount and knock against its protective casing too.
 If you hear a clicking sound while the unit is in operation, you’ll want to call a technician right away.
 While it’s technically safe to operate the machinery with an obstruction, you may want to turn the air conditioner off to avoid further damaging the components.

 Grinding sounds also usually come from the fan.
 Usually, the fan just needs to be lubricated.
 There would be a more serious problem with the fan motor though, so you would do well to call a professional HVAC technician to take a look and avoid future expensive repairs if there is a bigger problem.

 7. Sparking Noise

 The sounds of electrical components on start up and shut down of your air conditioner are normal.
 If there are continued electrical noises during the operation of your air conditioner, you should immediately turn it off.
-Do not turn the air conditioner back on until you have had a professional HVAC technician inspect it, especially if a burning plastic or burning rubber smell accompany these strange electrical noises.
+Do not turn the air conditioner back on until you have had a professional HVAC technician inspect it, especially if a burning plastic or burning rubber smell accompanies these strange electrical noises.
 Sometimes the wire casings of a malfunctioning unit can melt off.

 Sparking electrical sounds mean you are at risk of an electrical fire.
 Stop using your air conditioner immediately until a professional has given it a clean bill of health.